o0mrs/esos/README.md

 https://nodejs.dev/en/
 3. get your firebase creds
 check [firebase docs](https://firebase.google.com/docs/web/setup#add-sdk-and-initialize) for more info
-4. replace your creds in [sos-sub/com/firebase.js](sos-sub/com/firebase.js) and [sos-sub/public/firebase-messaging-sw.js](sos-sub/public/firebase-messaging-sw.js)
+4. replace your creds in [sos-sub/com/firebase.js](sos-sub/com/firebase.js) and [sos-sub/public/firebase-messaging-sw.js](sos-sub/public/firebase-messaging-sw.js) there's comment to help you
+5. build the app using `npm run build` in nodejs or `bun run build` in bunjs
+6. you'll find a file named dist in [sos-sub/dist](sos-sub/dist) deploy that to your server if you dont have a server you could use [cloudflare pages](https://pages.cloudflare.com/)
+### II. pi deployment